wavemaker/docs/learn/app-development/widgets/prefab/entity-extraction-from-documents.md

 ---
-title: "Entity Extraction Prefab"
+title: "Entity Extraction Prefab - Automatically extract data from structured documents such as Invoices, Receipts"
 id: ""
 ---
 ---

-The Entity Extraction prefab enables extracting required entities with values from any structured document.
-It uses the [AWS Textract](https://docs.aws.amazon.com/textract/latest/dg/what-is.html).
+There are many situations where data has to be extracted from a scanned recipt or a PDF document or an screenshot taken from a mobile phone.
+Automatically extracting information from such documents will enable in building delighful user experiences.
+This prefab will help implement such extraction of data any structured document.
+Given the document as input, the prefab uploads to it to [AWS Textract](https://docs.aws.amazon.com/textract/latest/dg/what-is.html) to extract data from it.
+The extracted data is available as key-value pair and developer can pick the data they are interested in.

-Prerequisites of using the prefab are:
+** Prerequisites of using the prefab are:

 1. Create AWS account and IAM user with policy `AmazonTextractFullAccess`.